“To encourage the study and conservation of parrot-like birds in freedom and captivity”

 A ‘Parrot Convention’ was held at Aston University, Birmingham in the spring of 1986, with several British Avicultural speakers.
 A further seminar was held at Twycross Zoo in May 2010, with some international speakers.
 Attempts to get veterinarian Branson Ritchie from the USA to speak to a joint meeting with the Budgerigar Society on avian virus diseases proved unsuccessful, while a presentation by American animal behaviour expert Barbara Heidenreich was discussed for 2011/12, but was not managed as a PS event.
 She did, however, present at a separate meeting at London Zoo, and she was present at the 2016 seminar at Chester Zoo.

-The ‘Days Out’ are always successful from a social point of view, and cost the Society very little.
+The ‘Days Out’ were always successful from a social point of view, and cost the Society very little.
 Seminars or Conventions take a lot more organising and cost, and always lose money, but they are judged to be successful and worthwhile from a PR and educational point of view, and a means of giving something tangible back to you, our members.

 Once Area Meetings were established in the 1970s, each area would hold its own local shows or selling days.
 The PS also had a stand and a presence at the December National Exhibition, run by Cage and Aviary Birds.
 In 1981, a show for all members was organised at the Bunyan Centre, Bedford, and this was repeated in September 1982.
 The format was repeated successfully in 1983 and 1984, but car-parking problems became a serious issue, which meant that the Society had to find a new site.
 Meanwhile, attendance at The National Exhibition was losing money for the PS, so from 1983 the Society no longer had a presence there.
 In 1985 and 1986 PS shows were held in the Luton Sports Centre but the attendance was too large and the fire department stopped the queue to prevent overcrowding, so we had to move on again.